ggustin93/ghostly-plus-dashboard/memory-bank/activeContext.md

     -   Investigate Vercel build logs in detail for clues about path resolution or `tsconfig` usage.
     -   If `vite-tsconfig-paths` with explicit project path doesn't work, consider reverting `vite.config.ts` to use a very explicit `resolve.alias` structure like `alias: { '@/lib/': path.resolve(__dirname, 'src/lib/') }` for each major subdirectory under `src/` as a more forceful workaround, ensuring `path` is imported.
     -   Consider creating a minimal reproducible example to isolate the issue with Vercel/Vite/tsconfig paths.
+2.  **Align Development with Data Management Plan (DMP):**
+    -   Thoroughly review all planned dashboard features related to data collection, storage, processing, visualization, and export against the specifications in `docs/00_PROJECT_DEFINITION/ressources/data_management_plan.md`.
+    -   Ensure UI forms capture all necessary clinical variables (primary/secondary outcomes, medical history, etc.) as detailed in the DMP.
+    -   Confirm that data storage solutions (Supabase operational DB, Pixiu for archiving, REDCap for clinical trial master data/archive) are correctly integrated or planned for, respecting the data flow outlined or implied in the DMP.
+    -   Verify that all security, pseudonymization, consent management, and ethical requirements from the DMP are addressed in the design and implementation.
-2.  **Research Team Validation of UX Specifications:** Crucially, the updated `docs/00_PROJECT_DEFINITION/UX_UI_specifications.md` needs to be reviewed and validated by the GHOSTLY+ research team to confirm assumptions and clarify requirements before extensive implementation.
+3.  **Research Team Validation of UX Specifications:** Crucially, the updated `docs/00_PROJECT_DEFINITION/UX_UI_specifications.md` needs to be reviewed and validated by the GHOSTLY+ research team to confirm assumptions and clarify requirements before extensive implementation, ensuring it aligns with the DMP.
-3.  **Prioritize User Stories (MoSCoW):** Fill in the "Priority / Notes" column for all user stories (T1-T5, R1-R3, A1-A4) in `UX_UI_specifications.md` using MoSCoW or a similar framework, in collaboration with the research team if possible.
+4.  **Prioritize User Stories (MoSCoW):** Fill in the "Priority / Notes" column for all user stories (T1-T5, R1-R3, A1-A4) in `UX_UI_specifications.md` using MoSCoW or a similar framework, in collaboration with the research team if possible.
-4.  **Backend Development for Core Therapist Features:**
+5.  **Backend Development for Core Therapist Features:**
-    -   Develop FastAPI endpoints to support T1-T3 functionalities, ensuring data is created/retrieved according to `database_schema_simplified_research.md` (e.g., creating/updating `Patient`, `RehabilitationSession`, `GameSession`, `ClinicalAssessment`, `ClinicalOutcomeMeasure` records).
+    -   Develop FastAPI endpoints to support T1-T3 functionalities, ensuring data is created/retrieved according to `database_schema_simplified_research.md` and aligns with data types defined in the DMP (e.g., creating/updating `Patient`, `RehabilitationSession`, `GameSession`, `ClinicalAssessment`, `ClinicalOutcomeMeasure` records).
-    -   Implement logic for calculating and storing core sEMG metrics (e.g., RMS, MAV) into `EMGCalculatedMetric` based on C3D file processing or direct data streams.
+    -   Implement logic for calculating and storing core sEMG metrics (e.g., RMS, MAV) into `EMGCalculatedMetric` based on C3D file processing or direct data streams, as per DMP outcomes.
     -   Implement logic for processing and storing game statistics into `GamePlayStatistic`.
-5.  **Frontend Development for Core Therapist Features:**
+6.  **Frontend Development for Core Therapist Features:**
     -   Build React components for Therapist views (T1: Dashboard/Patient List, T2: Patient Profile/Clinical Data Entry, T3: Session Management/Monitoring).
     -   Integrate these components with the new backend APIs.
-    -   Focus on clear visualization of clinical data, sEMG metrics, and game stats.
+    -   Focus on clear visualization of clinical data (all outcomes from DMP), sEMG metrics, and game stats.
-6.  **Refine Data Flow for Game Data:** Solidify how detailed game log data (beyond C3D, if necessary for WP2.3/WP2.4 metrics) will be transmitted from the game to the backend and stored (e.g., potentially new tables or extended fields in `GamePlayStatistic` or `GameSession`).
+7.  **Refine Data Flow for Game Data:** Solidify how detailed game log data (beyond C3D, if necessary for WP2.3/WP2.4 metrics) will be transmitted from the game to the backend and stored (e.g., potentially new tables or extended fields in `GamePlayStatistic` or `GameSession`), ensuring it supports DMP defined outcomes.

 ## Key Patterns & Preferences Emerging: